Who Is At Fault In a Rear-End Accident?

 One might ask here: “How could the person who got rear-ended be found negligent?”
 The answer is this: there are two sides to every story.

 You undoubtedly feel you were doing exactly what you were supposed to be doing and got hit from behind so it should not be your fault.
 However, the other drive probably feels different.
 He may argue that you stopped on a green light when it was not safe to do so.
-Or perhaps, he will claim you slammed on your brakes or slowed unexpectedly for no reason in front of him.
+Or perhaps, he will claim you slammed on your brakes or slowed unexpectedly for no reason in front of him, thereby causing him to hit from behind.
 He could also claim that you started to go and then stopped unexpectedly.
 All of these are examples of arguments commonly made by defense attorneys and their clients in an attempt to get juries to assign some percent of the responsibility upon the person who was rear-ended.

 The Sudden Emergency Defense